artemovae/filter/README.md

-# obscenity_filter
+# Obscenity filter

-Annotated frequency dictionary for BSNLP 2017
+Annotated frequency dictionary for the paper in BSNLP 2017